pinwhell/SimplisticDI/README.md

 1.  **Ownership Management:**

-    -   **Unique Ownership:** When a `std::unique_ptr` is bound, the container takes full ownership.
+    -   **Unique Ownership:** When a `std::unique_ptr` is installed, the container takes full ownership.
 The object is freed when the container is destroyed or if the unique pointer is replaced by another.
-    -   **Shared Ownership:** When a `std::shared_ptr` is bound, the container shares ownership with other parts of the program.
+    -   **Shared Ownership:** When a `std::shared_ptr` is installed, the container shares ownership with other parts of the program.
 The object remains valid as long as any `shared_ptr` references it, and is not replaced by another one.
 2.  **Non-Ownership References:**

     -   **Raw Pointers:** When a raw pointer is bound, the container does not manage the object's lifecycle.
 The object must be managed and freed by the user.
 The container only stores the pointer.